Snapping wrist – the extensor carpi ulnaris (ECU) tendon; the extensor pollicis brevis; and the distal radioulnar joint.

 Prolotherapy for Snapping ECU Tendon

 Prolotherapy patients usually receive four to six treatments in order to obtain their desired results.
-This is a quick outpatient procedure that can naturally, quickly, and permanently cure someone of the symptoms of snapping ECU tendon.
+This is a quick outpatient procedure that can naturally, quickly, and permanently cure someone of the symptoms of snapping the ECU tendon.

 Prolotherapy treatment demonstrated and described